rpural/nbdev_test/README.md

-# nbdev template
+# nbdev_test - Testing nbdev

-Use this template to more easily create your nbdev project.
+A first attempt at creating an nbdev respository.
+Checking out nbdev for its potential use as a Python development and training platform.